Are you scared of giving birth for the first time? Or, for the 10th?

 I thought early labor was a lot like really bad menstrual cramps.
 As labor progressed and I got more and more dilated, it felt more like knives in my back and stomach.
 And eventually, it was so horrible I’ve blocked out how bad it actually was.

 But don’t get too nervous, labor is HORRIBLE, but it’s doable.
 We’ve been giving birth for thousands of years, and it’s definitely not IMPOSSIBLE.
 You’ll get through it, but it will be hard.
-Having lots of support, and positive energy in your room will make it easier!
+Having lots of support, taking the time to get educated and lots of positive energy in your room will make it easier!

 For me, it was more of a mental game.
 Labor is truly one of the biggest mental games you will go through in your life.
 If you have the ability to completely clear your mind, USE THIS TO YOUR ADVANTAGE…because your mind is your worst enemy in labor (at least it was for me, and for many of my patients).